Kingxukai/linux/Documentation/networking/l2tp.rst

 ================== ======== ===
 Attribute          Required Use
 ================== ======== ===
-CONN_ID            Y        Identifies the tunnel id to be modified.
+CONN_ID            Y        Identifies the woke tunnel id to be modified.
 DEBUG              N        Debug flags.
 ================== ======== ===